-Annual 2016 GTCC Membership Dues - Frank Regan
+Annual 2017 GTCC Membership Dues - Frank Regan

-GTCC '2016' Membership dues of \$50 dollars for the year are due at this time.
+GTCC '2017' Membership dues of \$50 dollars for the year are due at this time.
 We had a great response from (50+) Associations contributing their Annual Membership dues payment last year!
-Dues notice reminders for 2016 will be mailed out in this month so if you don't receive one or if you need a copy, please don't hesitate to let us know.
-Please send your "2016 dues" payments to GTCC, 9b Ridgely Rd., Box 276, Timonium, Maryland 21093 if you have not done so already.
-Thanks to all our contributing Associations for all their dedicated support for the ongoing work of the Greater Timonium Community Counsel!
+Dues notices for 2017 are being emailed out this month and then by a USPS mailing.
+We had to rectify our mailing list with so many Associations changing leadership positions and this took time.....sorry.
+So if you don't receive one or if you need a copy, please don't hesitate to let us know. .

+Please send your 2017 dues payments to GTCC, 9b Ridgely Rd., Box 276, Timonium, Maryland 21093 if you have not done so already.
+Thanks... to all our contributing Associations for all their dedicated support for the ongoing work of the Greater Timonium Community Counsel!